nin9/simple-notification-service/README.md

 ## Future Improvments

-Depending on the scale and the load on the service we may need to add a cache in front of the database to decrease the hits on it.
+- Depending on the scale and the load on the service we may need to add a cache in front of the database to decrease the hits on it.
+- Handle localization in case of topic notifications.